From railways to ports, these infrastructure megaprojects are reshaping Africa

 Pius Utomi Ekpei/AFP/Getty Images

-Still in the early stages of construction, Konza Technological City is designed to become home to Kenya's burgeoning tech scene.
+A new tech hub in Kenya -- Still in the early stages of construction, Konza Technological City (also known as Konza Technopolis) is designed to become home to Kenya's burgeoning tech scene.
 Just 37 miles outside of Nairobi, the 5,000-acre city is the flagship project of Kenya 2030 Vision, an initiative to push economic growth in the tech and communications sector.

 Progress on the project has been slow, but it has raised more than $666 million in funding from China, and Chinese telecoms giants Huawei will develop the data center for the project.
 Current plans include integrated smart city technology such as roadway sensors that optimize traffic flow .